top of page

 Today we cycled a small loop through the Veluwe.

-The western part was freely accessible, we would visit the Eastern part the following day.
+The western part was freely accessible, we would visit the Eastern region the following day.

 bottom of page